 Employees of Saint Joseph’s University are not eligible for counseling services, but are welcome to consult with CAPS staff for the purposes of referral.

-First-time appointments to CAPS will consist of a brief session with a CAPS psychologist for the purpose of assessing the nature of your concerns and discussing a plan for counseling.
-If CAPS can best serve your needs, you will be scheduled for a full session with a either a CAPS psychologist, our post doctoral fellow or a doctoral level trainee.
-Our doctoral level trainees and post-doctoral fellow have previous counseling experience and are superivsed by professional staff.
-For the small minority of students whose needs are best served by seeing a mental health professional in the community, CAPS will assist in making the referral.
+First-time appointments to CAPS will consist of a Initial Interview with a CAPS professional counselor for the purpose of assessing the nature of your concerns and discussing a plan for counseling.
+If CAPS can best serve your needs, you will be scheduled for a full session with a either a CAPS psychologist, a post-doctoral fellow, or a doctoral level trainee.
+Our doctoral level trainees and post-doctoral fellows have previous counseling experience and are supervised by professional staff.
+For students whose needs are best served by seeing a mental health professional in the community, CAPS will assist in making the referral.

 For CANCELLATIONS, please notify CAPS as soon as possible, preferably 24 hours in advance.
 After normal working hours, you may leave your message on voicemail (610-660-1090).

 Please note: Students should not pursue services at CAPS for the sole purpose of obtaining a letter of support.
 CAPS does not provide letters at first appointment.
 However, after a counseling relationship has been established over multiple sessions, with informed consent, we can document attendance and/or determine a diagnosis that may serve to qualify for services within the Office of Student Disability Services.
-Students seeking letters of support as an initial need are encouraged to seek letters from individuals directly involved in their care, such as past or present mental health providers, medical doctors or family members.
+Students seeking letters of support as an initial need are encouraged to seek letters from individuals directly involved in their care, such as past or present mental health providers or medical doctors.